Bay County Library Resources

 Misuse of Library computers is prohibited and may result in loss of computer privileges, loss of Library privileges and/or prosecution.
 Misuse includes but is not limited to:

-Failing to follow Library procedures for computer use by refusing to comply with time limits, refusing to pay for printouts, or refusing to end a computer session when requested.
+a) Failing to follow Library procedures for computer use by refusing to comply with time limits, refusing to pay for printouts, or refusing to end a computer session when requested.

 b) Mishandling, damaging, attempting to damage, or tampering with computer equipment, software, or settings.